 'I am thrilled to be your bishop'

 "'You have no idea of the joy in my heart right now.
 I am thrilled to be your bishop,' Bishop Robert Gruss told Catholics in western South Dakota after a 2½-hour ordination ceremony Thursday at Rushmore Plaza Civic Center."
-Read the rest of the story

 From the Catholic Messenger: